 A candidate must be able to execute motor movements reasonably required to provide general care and emergency treatment to patients.
 Examples of treatment reasonably required of physician assistants are cardiopulmonary resuscitation, the administration of intravenous medication, the application of pressure to stop bleeding, the suturing of simple wounds, assisting in surgical operations, and the performance of simple, general obstetrical and gynecological procedures.
 Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch, vision, and hearing.

 Problem solving, the critical skill demanded of physician assistants, requires that a candidate be able to learn, retrieve, analyze sequence, organize, synthesize and integrate information efficiently, and reason effectively.
 In addition a candidate should possess the ability to measure and calculate accurately, to perceive three-dimensional relationships and to understand the spatial relationships of structures.

 Behavioral and Social Attributes

-Accepted students with a disability who believe they may require special accommodations should contact the Director of Student Support Services immediately upon accepting the offer of admissions.
-Before matriculation, accepted students must attest in writing that they are able to meet the program's technical standards.
+Accepted students with a disability who believe they may require special accommodations should contact the Coordinator for Academic Support Services immediately upon accepting the offer of admissions.
+Before matriculation, accepted students must attest in writing that they are able to meet the program’s technical standards.